 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 Word Origin and History for anesthesia

-- A drug that induces partial or total loss of sensation and may be topical, local, regional, or general, depending on the method of administration and area of the body affected.
+Medicine definitions for anesthesia n.
+Total or partial loss of sensation, especially tactile sensibility, induced by disease, injury, acupuncture, or an anesthetic.
+Local or general insensibility to pain with or without the loss of consciousness, induced by an anesthetic.
+A drug that induces partial or total loss of sensation and may be topical, local, regional, or general, depending on the method of administration and area of the body affected.

 Science definitions for anesthesia Total or partial loss of sensation to touch or pain, caused by nerve injury or disease, or induced intentionally, especially by the administration of anesthetic drugs, to provide medical treatment.
 The first public use of ether to anesthetize a patient in Boston in 1846 initiated widespread acceptance of anesthetics in the Western world for surgical procedures and obstetrics.
 General anesthesia, administered as inhalation or intravenous agents, acts primarily on the brain, resulting in a temporary loss of consciousness.
 Regional or local anesthesia affects sensation in a specific anatomic area, and includes topical application of local anesthetics, blocking of peripheral nerves, spinal anesthesia, and epidural anesthesia, which is used commonly during childbirth.